 In a divorce, parents may reach an agreement about custody and visitation, and courts will rarely disturb such agreements.
 Because custody and visitation disputes can cause stress in the life of a child, it is always best for parents to attempt an amicable resolution of custody and visitation issues when at all possible.

-To speak the lawyer at our firm about the laws governing fathers' rights, contact our law office in Murfreesboro, Tennessee.
-To schedule a free consultation with attorney David L. Scott call 615-713-1282 or contact us by e-mail.
+To speak the lawyer at our firm about the laws governing fathers’ rights, contact our law office in Murfreesboro, Tennessee.
+Contact us to schedule a free consultation with attorney David L. Scott.